makeplans/makeplans-api/readme.md

 https://youraccount.test.makeplans.net/api/v1/services
 ```

-## Syncronisation
+## Synchronisation

-Syncronising data is hard.
+Synchronising data is hard.
 Please ensure you test before releasing to production.
 First pick either MakePlans or the other system as a master.
 If the other system is chosen as a master then we recommend enabling the 'confirmation by administrator' setting for bookings.
 The synchronisation should then retrieve unprocessed bookings and process them (confirm/decline).
-This will ensure you can handle any changes occured in the other system since the last syncronisation with MakePlans.
+This will ensure you can handle any changes occurred in the other system since the last synchronisation with MakePlans.
 New unprocessed bookings must be processed often (every 1-5 minutes) to ensure confirmations are sent out quickly to the end-user after requesting a new reservation.

 **NEVER** delete any data in MakePlans to make it easier to adapt to the other system.
 MakePlans is a customer facing booking application.
 End-users (stored as people) can change and cancel bookings, thus any modifications or destruction of core data should not occur.
 Bookings are stored with a history (log) and there is a link between a person and bookings.
 MakePlans make use of this data and all this data must be kept to ensure the booking process in MakePlans works as expected for the end-user.

 Expect all booking and person data to be changed at any time.
 All changes for an object will result in a updated attribute `updated_at`.

-We recommened storing a timestamp for when the syncronisation was last performed.
-When the syncronisation is performed again this timestamp can be used to fetch any changes on the `updated_at` attribute for the object you want to retrieve (e.g. the parameter `since` for bookings).
+We recommend storing a timestamp for when the synchronisation was last performed.
+When the synchronisation is performed again this timestamp can be used to fetch any changes on the `updated_at` attribute for the object you want to retrieve (e.g. the parameter `since` for bookings).

 ## Client libraries

 MakePlans does not officially support client libraries but they might be useful for you.
-Please note that these projects are **not** made by MakePlans but made publically available by other developers who have used the MakePlans API.
+Please note that these projects are **not** made by MakePlans but made publicly available by other developers who have used the MakePlans API.
 Any questions should be made directly to the responsible developers.
 If you find any errors or areas of improvement please make a pull request to improve the project.

 * [NodeJS by Mable](https://github.com/mableteam/makeplans).
 * [CakePHP by Pollenizer](https://github.com/Pollenizer/CakePHP-MakePlans-Plugin).